wpsharks/comet-cache/quick-cache/readme.txt

 If your installation of Apache does not have `mod_deflate` installed.
 You can also enable GZIP compression using PHP configuration alone.
 In your `php.ini` file, you can simply add the following line anywhere: `zlib.output_compression = on`

 = What happens if a user logs in?
-Are cache files used then? = The decision engine that drives these techniques is under your complete control through options on the back-end.
-By default, Quick Cache does not serve cached pages to users who are logged in, or users who have left comments recently.
-Quick Cache also excludes administrative pages, login pages, POST/PUT/GET requests, CLI processes, and any additional User-Agents; or special pattern matches that you want to add.
-POST requests should never be cached.
-A CLI request is one that comes from the command line; commonly used by CRON jobs and other automated routines.
+Are cache files used then? = By default, Quick Cache does NOT serve cached pages to users who are logged in, or to users who have left comments recently.
+Quick Cache also excludes administrative pages, login pages, POST/PUT/DELETE/GET(w/ query string) requests and/or CLI processes.
+That being said, the Pro version of Quick Cache DOES make it possible to cache pages even when users ARE logged-in; adding even more speed!
+This is particularly helpful on membership sites; e.g. sites that run plugins like s2Member™ for instance.

 = Will comments and other dynamic parts of my blog update immediately? = It depends on your configuration of Quick Cache.
-There is an automatic expiration system (the garbage collector), which runs through WordPress® behind-the-scene, according to your Expiration setting (see: `Quick Cache -› Options -› Expiration`).
+There is an automatic expiration system (the garbage collector), which runs through WordPress® behind-the-scene, according to your Expiration setting (see: `Dashboard -› Quick Cache -› Cache Directory/Expiration Time`).
 There is also a built-in expiration time on existing files that is checked before any cache file is served up, which also uses your Expiration setting.
 In addition; whenever you update a Post or a Page, Quick Cache can automatically prune that particular file from the cache so it instantly becomes fresh again.
-Otherwise, your visitors would need to wait for the previous cached version to expire. (see: `Quick Cache -› Options -› Dynamic Cache Pruning`).
+Otherwise, your visitors would need to wait for the previous cached version to expire.

-By default, Quick Cache does not serve cached pages to users who are logged in, or to users who have left comments recently.
-Quick Cache also excludes administrative pages, login pages, POST/PUT/GET requests, CLI processes, and any additional User-Agents; or special pattern matches that you want to add.
-POST requests should never be cached.
-A CLI request is one that comes from the command line; commonly used by CRON jobs and other automated routines.
+By default, Quick Cache does NOT serve cached pages to users who are logged in, or to users who have left comments recently.
+Quick Cache also excludes administrative pages, login pages, POST/PUT/DELETE/GET(w/ query string) requests and/or CLI processes.

-= Can I customize the way cache files are stored & served up? = Quick Cache provides you with the ability to customize the Salt used in MD5 hash generation for cache storage, and that directly affects the way they are served also.
-The ability to customize the Salt used in cache storage is important to advanced webmasters.
-Some sites offer unique services and serve special versions of certain files across different devices.
-The ability to control how different versions of pages are cached, is critical to advanced webmasters that need to tweak everything and customize the caching engine to their specific needs.
-See: `Quick Cache -› Options -› MD5 Version Salt` for further details.
-If you don't understand what a Salt is, or what an MD5 hash is, that is 100% ok :-) If you don't understand what it is, you probably don't need it.
-That simple :-) Using a custom Salt is a very advanced technique and it is NOT required to benefit from speed enhancements provided by Quick Cache.

 = How do I enable GZIP compression?
 Is GZIP supported? = There is no need to use an `.htaccess` file with this plugin; caching is handled by WordPress®/PHP alone.
 That being said, if you also want to take advantage of GZIP compression (and we do recommend this), then you WILL need an `.htaccess` file to accomplish that part.
 This plugin fully supports GZIP compression on its output.
 However, it does not handle GZIP compression directly.
 We purposely left GZIP compression out of this plugin, because GZIP compression is something that should really be enabled at the Apache level or inside your `php.ini` file.
 GZIP compression can be used for things like JavaScript and CSS files as well, so why bother turning it on for only WordPress-generated pages when you can enable GZIP at the server level and cover all the bases!